uglywizard/tinynws/README.md

 ### Missing parts

-Here and there is possible to find snippet of code not so well handled in case of errors, but everything works so far and there are few test to run to check that the important things work.
+Here and there is possible to find snippet of code not so well handled in case of errors, but everything works so far (in it's singular way in some parts) and there are few test to run to check that the important things work.

 ## Commands